Layr-Labs/hello-world-avs/README.md

 ## Todos
-- Rewrite the local devnet EigenLayer contract deployment steps to work without requiring the json config file.
+- Rewrite the local devnet EigenLayer contract deployment steps to work without requiring the json config input file and remove deployment json output file.
+- Reorganize Operator code folder.
+Migrate from typescript to simple javascript.
 - Add operator demo steps for Holesky and Tenderly
 - Add contract verification to the deploy scripts.
-- Add a script that updates the git submodule and overwrites the ABIs folder.
 - Rebuild the hello world architecture in Excalidraw.